mvolkmann/blog/src/flutter.md

 property are `primarySwatch` and `textTheme`.
 `primarySwatch` is a `MaterialColor` object that specifies many shades of colors to be used throughout the app.

-`textTheme` sets the styling of many kinds of text.
+To set the default color of icons, set the `iconTheme` property of the `ThemeData` object used for the `theme` property to an object like `IconThemeData(color: Colors.orange)`.
-TODO: How can you set the default color of all `Icon` widgets?
+This does not affect the color of `IconButton` widgets.

 For example: